-Mitsubishi's ASX 1.6 Di-D 2WD ASX Crossover model brings a large dose of credibility to the Crossover party.
-Jonathan Crouch checks out the cleaner, more fuel-efficient version
+Mitsubishi's ASX 1.6 DI-D 2WD ASX Crossover model brings a large dose of credibility to the Crossover party.
+Jonathan Crouch checks out this smarter, revised version

 Ten Second Review

 Cars of the Crossover-kind - family hatchbacks with a dose of SUV-style - are deservedly popular but they tend to be sold by brands with very little 4x4 credibility.
 Not in this case.
 Mitsubishi's ASX is a properly developed and very credible alternative to the Nissan Qashqais and Peugeot 3008s you might otherwise picture when considering a car in this segment.
-Here, we check it out in more efficient 1.6-litre Di-D diesel-engined form.
+Here, we check out the revised version in efficient 1.6-litre DI-D diesel-engined form.

 Design and Build

-Exterior design changes see two-tone 18" alloy wheels and more dynamic looking wheel arches added to the mid and high specification ASX models which give the exterior a fresh new look.
+The main change to this updated ASX is its smarter front end, this featuring what Mitsubishi calls a 'Dynamic Shield' visual identity that brings it in line with other models in the company's range like the Outlander.
+This look is supposed to symbolise functionality and reassuring safety with bold chromed streaks sitting either side of the grille, shielding the three diamond brand logo.
 Otherwise, not too much has changed.
-The ASX was always a fairly handsome thing with its Mitsubishi Evo-look front end and the styling updates added to this car in recent times preserve that basic feel while sharpening up some of the detailing.
-The interior has also been updated, the main change being the addition of an ergonomically-enhanced three-spoke steering wheel.
+The ASX was always a fairly handsome thing and the styling updates added to this car in recent times preserve that basic feel while sharpening up some of the detailing.
+The interior has also been slightly updated, with revised seat cushions and smarter upholstery.
 The dash layout remains fairly unadventurous in its design, with a proliferation of dark plastics lightly peppered with metallic detailing, but the bright LCD display between the two main dials is useful, the soft-touch finish of the fascia is nice, the controls are refreshingly simple and you certainly aren't overwhelmed by too many buttons.
 Rear passengers have a good amount of legroom and headroom but there are no individual sliding seats, as found in some rivals.
 Fold the 60/40 split bench and you free up to 1193-litres of boot space.
 A capacity of 442-litres with the seats in place isn't the best in class but will probably be sufficient for most owners.
-Plus there are plenty of storage areas around the cabin, including a tray under the boot floor that can hold an extra 30 litres.
+Plus there are plenty of storage areas around the cabin, including a tray under the boot floor that can hold an extra 30-litres.

 Market and Model